plotly/dash-labs/docs/DOCUMENTATION.md

 # Chapter 1: A more flexible `@app.callback`
-This chapter covers the core enhancements to `@app.callback` that are introduced by Dash Express.
+This chapter covers the core enhancements to `@app.callback` that are introduced by Dash Labs.

-## Enabling the Dash Express plugin
+## Enabling the Dash Labs plugin
-The Dash Express features are enabled by specifying an instance of dx.Plugin when instantiating a Dash app.
+The Dash Labs features are enabled by specifying an instance of dx.Plugin when instantiating a Dash app.

 ```python
 import dash